How to Get Rid of Ants Naturally Without Harming Pets

 3. Boiling Water

 When you don’t have any of the products in your house, it’s sometimes better to return to basics.
-Water is, we hope, something that you always have there.
 For this method, you’ll need approximately 3 gallons of water.
 Pour it into a pot, crank up the stove, and wait for it to boil.
+Easy peasy!

-Once it boils, simply pour the water into the ant nest.
+Once it boils, simply pour the water into an ant nest to kill the colony.
 Be careful not to splatter yourself, your pets or your children.
-This method can also be used on other insects, wasps, bees, cockroaches, etc.
+This method can also be used on other insects, just make sure to take the proper precautionary measures!

 4. Vinegar

 Vinegar is safe for pets and children and readily available in most homes.
-Use a spray bottle, add equal vinegar and water, and shake well.
-Spray wherever you see ants, and they will quickly leave the area.
+Use a spray bottle, add equal parts vinegar and water, and shake well.
+Spray wherever you see ants and they will quickly leave the area.

-Vinegar’s strong odor repels ants and removes the scent trails (pheromones) they use to communicate.
+The strong, pungent odor that vinegar produces can repel ants and remove the scent trails (pheromones) they use to communicate.
 This process should be repeated until all the ants are gone.
-Vinegar has a strong odor that can linger for hours, so ensure to ventilate the area well.
+Ventilate the area so that the smell can go away easily after use.

 5. Baking Soda and Sugar